Southern Pacific 4449: Revenue service

 No. 4449 was the last member of the Southern Pacific Railroad's (SP) first order of GS-4 locomotives.
-No. 4449 was placed into service on May 30, 1941, and spent its early career assigned to the Coast Daylight, the SP's premier passenger train between San Francisco and Los Angeles, California, but it also pulled many other of the SP's named passenger trains.
+No. 4449 was placed into service on May 30, 1941, and spent its early career assigned to the Coast Daylight, the SP's premier passenger train between San Francisco and Los Angeles, California, but it also pulled many of the SP's named passenger trains.

 After the arrival of newer GS-4s and GS-5s, No. 4449 was assigned to Golden State Route and Sunset Route passenger trains.
 Then, it was reassigned to the Coast Division in the early 1950s.

 On October 17, 1954, No. 4449 and its sister locomotive No. 4447 pulled a special Railway and Locomotive Historical Society excursion from Los Angeles to Owenyo, California, and return.
 In late 1955, after being one of the last few steam engines in Daylight livery, No. 4449 was painted black and silver and its side skirting (a streamlining feature of the Daylight steam engines) was removed, as no longer needed due to dieselization of the Coast Daylight in January of that year and also for easier maintenance after steam locomotives prove to be very expensive to maintain.

 No. 4449 was then assigned to the SP's San Joaquin Valley line, occasionally pulling passenger trains such as the San Joaquin Daylight between Oakland and Bakersfield as well as fast freight and helper service.
 No. 4449 was semi-retired from service on September 24, 1956, and was kept as an emergency back-up locomotive until it was officially retired on October 2, 1957, and was stored along with several other GS-class engines at the SP's Bakersfield roundhouse.

-On display
+On static display

 In 1958, when most of the GS class engines had already been scrapped, No. 4449 was removed from storage and donated to Portland, Oregon on April 24, 1958, where it was placed on outdoor public display near Oaks Park at "Oaks Pioneer Park".
-No. 4449 was not specifically chosen for static display, rather, it was picked only because it was one of the desired 4000 series locomotives and the first in the deadline and could be removed with the fewest switching moves.

 While on display at "Oaks Pioneer Park", No. 4449 was repeatedly vandalized and had many of its external parts stolen, including its builder's plates and whistle.
 As a result, the locomotive quickly deteriorated.
 However, Jack Holst, a Southern Pacific employee and member of the Pacific Northwest Chapter of the National Railway Historical Society, looked after No. 4449 along with two other steam locomotives, Spokane, Portland and Seattle 700 and Oregon Railroad and Navigation 197.
 Holst kept their bearings and rods oiled in case they were ever to move again.
 Holst died in 1972 and did not get to see his efforts come to fruition with No. 4449 returning to operation three years later in the spring of 1975.